Dukun (film): Synopsis

 Karim is a public defender in Kuala Lumpur.
 He is a single father whose wife ran away many years ago.
 More recently, his teenage daughter, Nadia, ran away from home.
 He hires Daud, a former police officer to help track Nadia down but they keep missing her.
 Daud soon begins to suspect that there is something supernatural blocking them from finding Nadia.

-A desperate Karim approaches on old friend who works for the government to alert him if Nadia is found by the authorities.
+A desperate Karim approaches an old friend who works for the government to alert him if Nadia is found by the authorities.
 In return, he agrees to defend a Diana Dahlan, a woman shaman who has been arrested for allegedly murdering Datuk Jeffrey, a high-profile businessman during a pagan ritual.
 During their first meeting, Diana surprises Karim by revealing his past.
 She knows he and his wife had difficulty conceiving, but the wife eventually gave birth to Nadia.
 Since then, his wife has gone missing and Nadia has run away from home.
 Karim starts to believe that Diana does indeed have supernatural abilities.

 Meanwhile, Talib and Shah, the officers investigating the Diana Dahlan case find a string of powerful and wealthy men who have gone missing.
 In an effort to find a connection between these disappearances, Talib meets Daud, who investigated some of the earlier cases.
 Daud implies that people worship not just facing Mecca, but in all directions nowadays because of fame and wealth, and that he fears the longer Talib investigates this case, the more he would be prone to temptation.

 After Daud is murdered by Danni, Diana's assistant, Talib starts to understand that Daud was actually giving him a clue.
 Diana used to live in the northern, southern, eastern and western regions of the city.
 After excavating all her former homes, Talib and Shah find dead bodies in each and every one of them.
 All except one of the bodies are men, who used to be Diana's clients.
 While studying the female victim's body, Talib and Shah find that it has been mummified with only its womb removed.